 ACT Aspire scores in reading, math, English, science, STEM and ELA are sufficiently reliable and precise to use for accountability as an indicator of student achievement.
-Beginning this Fall, the writing assessment score will be combined with reading and English to provide a strengthened and comprehensive ELA score (which is also appropriate for use in accountability).
-For Fall 2017, you’ll see these changes to the ACT Aspire reports, reflecting the combined ELA score, without separately reporting writing scores.
-The four domain scores from the writing test will continue to be reported because these offer additional information about a student’s relative strengths and weaknesses across the different competencies of writing that are assessed.
-The ELA benchmark included in reporting provides context of where students measure relative to other students.
-Additionally, continued investment in the development of ACT Aspire reporting capabilities will provide, in the near future, comparisons to norms and aggregates.
+The ELA score is a combination of the English, reading and writing test scores.
+This combined score offers a global view of student performance across the three component ELA tests and is appropriate for use in accountability.
+For Fall 2017, you will see some changes to the ACT Aspire reports that reflect a stronger emphasis on the combined ELA score.
+The overall writing test score will no longer be reported, but the four domain scores from the writing test will remain on the report because these offer additional information about a student’s relative strengths and weaknesses across the different competencies of writing that are assessed.
+Additionally, in Fall 2017 the ELA score will include a new, empirically derived benchmark that provides a valuable reference point for understanding student performance on a college-readiness trajectory that is linked to the ELA benchmark on the ACT assessment (also to be introduced in Fall 2017).
+Continued investment in the development of ACT Aspire reporting capabilities will provide, in the near future, comparisons to norms and aggregates.

 Since federal accountability has never accepted a use of a writing score to serve as an assessment of reading or ELA, ACT did not anticipate that states, districts, and schools would use aggregate scores to track performance and growth over time.
 ACT will be eliminating reporting of the total writing score in Fall 2017 because such scores cannot be used for federal accountability, and the reporting of such scores has caused some confusion and misuse.
 ACT Aspire will continue to report the Writing domain scores, which have diagnostic value to students and educators in identifying specific competencies and weaknesses in the writing process.